99003521/AppliedSDLC_B2/1_Requirements/Readme.md

 <<<<<<< HEAD
+# Data Merge and Analysis
 # Requirements
+# Need
-## Introduction
+ # Introduction
  -Data Merging and analysis is used to manipulate data and display visual representation of the statistical analysis performed.
  -Marks or score analysis is not only carried out in educational institutions as a metric for evaluation but also in other places where keeping a score is relevant.
  -E-mailers are used to update concerned people by triggering e-mails after successful completion of the required manipulation.
+   # HISTORY:
+   -The history of data analytics goes as far as the 19th century
+   -The measurement of assembly lines by Henry Ford was also designed based on the analytics
 ## Research
 ![Description](Link to Pic)
 -- Content